 Just as the impurities in raw gold cannot be extracted without heat so it is with the purity of the church.
 It’s clear we haven’t reached heaven yet and until we do there will be trouble in the church.
 There are times when pollutants in the church are brought to the surface so they can be eliminated.
 Often this is accompanied by great pain and suffering on the part of those who are trying to address abuse and sin in the church.

 We might ask why this isn’t happening all the time.
 Why aren’t we continually seeing sinful and abusive behavior being flushed out of the church?
 Sometimes it takes putting up with a certain amount of sin before God’s people are awakened and get disgusted enough to take action.
 Like in parenting, be it good or bad, we often let bad attitudes and sinful behaviors slide until we reach the disciplinary point of no return.
 I think God treats us the same way.
 Sometimes he reaches the point where he says, “That’s it, this must be dealt with.”

-Taking into account what is happening in the church we may be watching a observing such a move of God.
+Taking into account what is happening in the church we may be observing such a move of God.
 If that is indeed what is taking place we will want to ensure that we are completely on the side of the Lord and not be partakers in any actions or attitudes that might come under God’s discipline.
 It’s never wise to put God to the test.
 Luke 4:12

 2. To Allow his Followers to See the Depravity of Man

 The first two Bible verses I memorized as a child were Jeremiah 17:9 and Isaiah 53:6.
 Both of these verses speak to the depravity of man.
 They teach us that we are sinful to the core.
 I’m so glad that someone thought a small child needed to learn the truth about the human condition.
 This helped me begin to understand that I needed something greater than myself to take care of my sin problem.
 It’s not the healthy who need a doctor but the sick.